- Published on

 6. Stress and Sleep

 Chronic stress and lack of sleep can disrupt your hormones, leading to increased cortisol levels.
-Cortisol can promote fat storage, particularly in the abdominal area and, for some, the legs.
+Cortisol can promote fat storage, particularly in the abdominal area and, for some individuals, the lower body.
+A study published in Sleep found that people who slept fewer than six hours per night had higher levels of ghrelin (a hunger-stimulating hormone) and lower leptin (a satiety hormone), making fat loss significantly more difficult regardless of diet.

 What Can You Do?